dux-fortinet/fortimanager_ansible_doc/fmgr_clone.rst

 - This module is able to configure a FortiManager device.
 - Examples include all parameters and values need to be adjusted to data sources before usage.
-- Tested with FortiManager v6.x and v7.x.
+- Tested with FortiManager v7.x.

 Requirements